Northern Rhône Wine Region: The Land of French Syrah

 Final Thoughts on Northern Rhône and French Syrah

-Hopefully, you’ve now wetted your appetite to the wines of the Northern Rhône and perhaps have a few thoughts on where to start.
+Hopefully, you’ve now whet your appetite to the wines of the Northern Rhône and perhaps have a few thoughts on where to start.
 As a recommendation, a great affordable way to taste these wines might be to look into the declassified regional wines labeled as Collines Rhodaniennes.
-Oftentimes, wines labeled as a Syrah from Collines Rhodaniennes are a blend of several of the Northern Rhône appellations which will give you a little preview of what to expect.
+Oftentimes, wines labeled as a Syrah from Collines Rhodaniennes are a blend of several of the Northern Rhône appellations, which will give you a little preview of what to expect.

-One thing to keep in mind when searching for these wines are how much French Syrah is affected by vintage variation.
+One thing to keep in mind when searching for these wines is how much French Syrah is affected by vintage variation.
 While expensive producers will produce great wines year in and out, the value wines are where you want to seek out great vintages.

 Good Vintages for Value Reds: